hatch-lab/ne-rupture/README.md

 `

 Once your files have been organized, copy and paste the following into Terminal:
-`nerupture path/to/myexperiment-position-1`
+`ner segment path/to/myexperiment-position-1`

 where `path/to/myexperiment-position-1` is the folder you created above.

+Once this finishes, run:
+`ner annotate path/to/myexperiment-position-1`

+to actually annotate your TIFFs.

 ## Usage
 This tool is split into two programs:
   - one that processes images, segments them, and identifies the nuclei
   - a second that classifies each nucleus’s events then outputs statistics and information

-More to come…
-### `preprocess.py`
+### `segment`

 The basic usage is:
-`python preprocess.py matlab path/to/my/experiment-folder`
+`ner segment path/to/my/experiment-folder`

 This program has a number of options.
 By default, the first channel of each image is extracted.
-If I wanted to extract the second channel, I would execute:
+If you want to extract the second channel, execute:

-`python preprocess.py matlab path/to/my/experiment-folder --channel=2`
+`ner segment path/to/my/experiment-folder --channel=2`

-If I wanted to use a different median filter window size, 10 px instead of the default of 8 px, I would execute:
+If you want to use a different median filter window size, 10 px instead of the default of 8 px, execute:

 `python preprocess.py matlab path/to/my/experiment-folder --filter-window=10`

 Options can also be combined.
 The default assumes a 3 min pass time, but if you had a 30 s pass time and wanted to extract the third channel, you would execute:

-`python preprocess.py matlab path/to/my/experiment-folder --frame-rate=30 --channel=3`
+`ner segment path/to/my/experiment-folder --frame-rate=30 --channel=3`

 #### Options
 `--channel` Which channel to extract (defaults to 1) `--filter-window` The window radius for median filtering, in pixels (defaults to 8 px) `--gamma` The gamma correction value to use (defaults to 0.5) `--pixel-size` The pixels / µm.
-Defaults to 1.
+Defaults to 0.
 If set to 0 and the TIFF files have this information stored in their metadata, it will be extracted automatically.
 `--rolling-ball-size` The disc radius to use for background subtraction, in microns; this is similar to a rolling ball radius (defaults to 100 µm)
 `--frame-rate` The pass time, in seconds (defaults to 180 s)

-### `classify.py`
+### `annotate`

 The basic usage is:
-`python classify.py manual path/to/my/experiment-folder`

-There are 2 classifiers that you can choose from: `manual` and `fixed-cutoff`.
-The second tries to automatically identify ruptures, to mixed success.
-In general, you should use `manual`, which will have you annotate when ruptures occur.

-If you want to try the automatic classifier, run:
-`python classify.py fixed-cutoff path/to/my/experiment-folder`

-If you don’t need graphs or videos, you can run:
-`python classify.py manual path/to/my/experiment-folder --skip-graphs`
+`ner annotate path/to/my/experiment-folder`

+By default, if you quit annotating before going through all of the TIFFs, the next tiume you run this command, it will pick up where you left off.
+If you wish to skip this, pass the `--start-over` flag:

+`ner annotate path/to/my/experiment-folder --start-over`

+By default, in addition to a CSV file with annotated data, graphs and videos will be generated.
+This can take a while; if you want to skip making graphs or videos, pass the `--skip-graphs` flag:

+`ner annotate path/to/my/experiment-folder --start-over`

+#### Options
-This will only output the CSV file.
+`--skip-graphs` If set, will only output a CSV file; no graphs or videos.
+`--start-over` Start over with annotation even if you haven’t finished annotating this data set.